bosim/FedoraPrime/README.md

 --------

 The package provides two scripts, one for setting up the config files and one for doing the actual switching.
-Since GDM relies on Wayland on Fedora 22, the switching is painless, just run
+Since GDM relies on Wayland on Fedora 22, the switching is painless, just run:

     fedora-prime-select nvidia|intel

 and logout/login, voila you are using the requested driver.